piotrmurach/tty-prompt/README.md

 ### 2.10 slider

-If you have constrained range of numbers for user to choose from you may consider using `slider`.
+If you'd rather not display all possible values in a vertical list, you may consider using `slider`.
 The slider provides easy visual way of picking a value marked by `●` symbol.

-You can set `:min`(defaults to 0), `:max` and `:step`(defaults to 1) options to configure slider range:
+For integers, you can set `:min`(defaults to 0), `:max` and `:step`(defaults to 1) options to configure slider range:

 ```ruby
 prompt.slider("Volume", max: 100, step: 5)